BEGIN:VCALENDAR

 DESCRIPTION:Cultivate creativity\, curiosity\, & settle into the restorative power of artmaking in the greenhouse and garden.\n\n\nCombine the art and science of observation in weekly artmaking inspired by plants in the greenhouse and garden.\nLearn meditative and mindful drawing\, printmaking and sculptural techniques\, scientific observation with plant portraiture\, and new practices from botanical and ecologically-focused contemporary artists to create works of art to celebrate the plants and flowers you feel most connected to.
 Immerse yourself in the learning garden\, greenhouse\, and across Riverbank State Park’s green roof overlooking the Hudson River to create artwork that is rooted in place and in partnership with plants.\nThis is a free drop-in program.
 Come to every class to build on your skill or come to one or two that you are available for.
 This class will end in a culminating Community Winter Show to exhibit your work in our greenhouse.\n\n\n \n\n\nWorkshops are rain or shine.\nWhen inside the greenhouse and kitchen we will open our double-doors and windows to vent the space and encourage masking and social distancing when in more closed-in spaces.\nAccessibility: Our kitchen/classroom space is wheelchair accessible.
 With prior planning\, we can add a few small mats onto the pebbled ground of greenhouse to make a small wheel-chair accessible path.
 Our learning garden has grass paths\, and the entrance is through a gate with a small\, raised entrance.
 Our tables can be lowered/raised\, and we have several backless benches or stools.
 Our kitchen is in regular use\, and while we try to cook without peanuts\, much of our cookware is shared and we cannot guarantee a nut-free environment.
 We have a first aid kit\, and the closest AED is in another building several yards away.
 Drinking water is made available in refillable pitchers.\nOur closest bathrooms are a building away\, about a one-minute walk.
 A gender neutral bathroom is also available\, and this is accessible by key which you can request from staff.
 We are not a scent-free zone\, and because herbalism classes take place here\, cannot guarantee that the site will be clear of any essential oil smells.
 If you have needs not addressed here\, please reach out to Mallory Craig at mcraig@thehort.org.

-LOCATION:The Greenhouse and Education Center at Denny Farrell Riverbank State Park\, 679 Riverside Dr\, Greenhouse\, New York\, NY\, 10031\, United States
+LOCATION:The Greenhouse and Education Center at Denny Farrell Riverbank State Park\, 679 Riverside Dr\, Greenhouse\, Greenhouse\, New York\, NY\, 10031\, United States

 CATEGORIES:Greenhouse & Education Center at Denny Farrell Riverbank State Park